PrefectHQ/prefect/docs/core/tutorial/02-etl-flow.md

     load_live_data(transformed_live_data)
 ```

-Note, **this does not execute your flow**, the `with Flow(...):` context manager allows Prefect to reason about dependencies between tasks and build an execution graph that will _later_ be executed.
+Note: **none of the tasks are actually executed at this time**, as the `with Flow(...):` context manager allows Prefect to reason about dependencies between tasks and build an execution graph that will be executed _later_.
 In this case, the execution graph would look like so:

 ![Graph ETL](/prefect-tutorial-etl-dataflow.png)